rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 You can lockdown Oracle options such as partitions option or lockdown statements like alter system.
 Eg alter lockdown profile sec_profile disable option=('Partitioning');

-You can restrict all statements by using the "ALL" clause. eg.  alter lockdown profile sec_profile disable statement=('alter system') clause=('set') option all;.
+You can restrict individual SQL statements or can restrict all statements by using the "ALL" clause. eg.  alter lockdown profile sec_profile disable statement=('alter system') clause=('set') option all;.

  The scope of the restriction can be reduced using the  CLAUSE, OPTION, MINVALUE, MAXVALUE options and values.